 by Bruno Andrade

-The film begins its inquiry – about the situation of economic and social distress in Portugal during the aftermath of some maneuvers by NATO ships in the Tagus River from late January to early February 1975 (i.e. less than a year after the Carnation Revolution) – by establishing a fairly blunt intertextual structure: the interference of American imperialism is directly associated with the arrival of Murnau’s Nosferatu, the vampire, in the city of Wisborg (the famous scene where actor Max Schreck is seen carrying a coffin in the emptied entrance of a pier plays as an analogy to the arrival of American sailors on land).
-Later on we follow a pursuit of American sailors in the red-light district while Billie Holiday’s I Cover The Waterfront plays on the soundtrack (I cover the waterfront / I'm watching the sea / Will the one I love / Be coming back to me?).
+The film begins its inquiry – about the situation of economic and social distress in Portugal during the aftermath of maneuvers by NATO ships in the Tagus River on the edge of Lisbon from late January to early February 1975 (i.e. less than a year after the Portuguese Carnation Revolution) – by establishing a fairly blunt intertextual structure: the interference of American imperialism is directly associated with the arrival of Murnau’s Nosferatu, the vampire, in the city of Wisborg (the famous scene where actor Max Schreck is seen carrying a coffin in the emptied entrance of a pier plays as an analogy to the arrival of American sailors on land).
+Later on we follow the pursuits of American sailors in the red-light district while Billie Holiday’s I Cover The Waterfront plays on the soundtrack (I cover the waterfront / I'm watching the sea / Will the one I love / Be coming back to me?).

 It is said that a book that demolishes everything but does not destroy itself has exasperated us in vain.
-The work of João César Monteiro, here and elsewhere (the last shot of Come and Go, the whole of Branca de Neve), has not been disappointing in that respect.
-From the moment, near the end, when Margarida Gil asks the film title’s question to its last moments, What Shall I Do with This Sword? seems to take an almost epic ascent, with the winds of Dovzhenko’s cinema blowing into Portugal’s seas, the peasants demonstrating through their marches the fearsome action of gravity upon earth.
-The image of a freighter cutting the ocean, seen under the effect of a diaphanous sea air that looms until it completely obliterates the image, could inspire in us the most romanticized feelings of a once lost grandeur now recovered by the magnitude of a new order, that of the immutable and eternal values of sacrosanct Western civilization.
-Monteiro would already be a great filmmaker for evoking such greatness in a film that until then not only seemed unable to accommodate it but also seemed to insidiously and deliberately reject it; he would be an even greater filmmaker by doing so with such an extreme scarcity of material means.
+The work of João César Monteiro, here and elsewhere (the last shot of Come and Go, the whole of Branca de Neve), has never been disappointing in that respect.
+From the moment, near the end, when Margarida Gil asks the film's title question to its very last moments, What Shall I Do with This Sword? seems to take an almost epic ascent, with the winds of Dovzhenko’s cinema blowing in from Portugal’s seas, and the peasants demonstrating through their marches the fearsome action of gravity upon earth.
+The image of a freighter splitting the ocean, seen under the effect of a diaphanous ocean air which looms until it completely obliterates the image, could inspire in us the most romanticized feelings of a once lost grandeur now recovered by the magnitude of a new order, that of the immutable and eternal values of a sacrosanct Western civilization.
+Monteiro would already be a great filmmaker for evoking such magnitude in a film that up until that moment not only seemed unable to accommodate it but also seemed to insidiously and deliberately reject it; he would be an even greater filmmaker by doing so with such an extreme scarcity of material means.
 But the truth is that Monteiro is more than a great filmmaker.
 As a man, as a witness – in other words, as a citizen with responsibilities –, Monteiro is capable of evoking this glorious past, haughtily and ironically at the same time, and then of discarding it, making this the main political point of his film.

-At the very end the camera zooms in on a depleted wall where the Marx and Engels phrase “Proletarians of all countries, unite” can be read.
-There’s a cut that brings us closer to that last word; a camera movement follows, which takes us off of it and leaves us only with the stripped wall, empty, not carrying any inscription.
+At the very end of the film the camera zooms in on a depleted wall where the Marx and Engels phrase “Proletarians of all countries, unite” can be read.
+There’s a cut that brings us closer to that last word; a camera movement follows, which takes us away from it and leaves us only with the stripped wall, empty, carrying no inscription.
 But that is not true: we’ve seen this wall before, at the beginning of the film.
-It carried the name of the film’s crew, the laboratory where film was processed and the film’s production office.
-These people that got together and worked together in the film we just saw were already occupying a place on this wall.
+It carried the name of the film’s crew, the laboratory where film was processed and printed and the film’s production office.
+These people that got together and worked together on the film we've just seen were already occupying a place on this wall.
 This wall, the empty spot on it, points to the necessity of a new space, a space at no time previously explored.
 This space could only arise at the moment when everything is already said and done, the moment past the point of no return, past the risk of any retreat.
 This space is a void, the “after” that comes at the end of all stories, of all the possible tensions between history and civilization, a wall where nothing has yet been written, where it is still possible to inscribe something.
 Let us not be surprised, therefore, that Monteiro made a film from this “next instant”, from this wall still without inscriptions.

 Its title is What Shall I Do with This Sword?